mgenware/fx23-csharp/README.md

 * `Length` total length of the string.

 ### Methods
-* `HasNext` returns NO if no more character to read.
+* `HasNext` returns false if no more character to read.
 * `Peek` returns the next character without moving the internal index.
 * `Next` returns the next character and move the internal index forward.
 * `Mark` marks a flag at current position.